notafk-rajat/BaseApp-v1/README.md

 # BaseApp-v1
 This is the base version of the app used for evaluating initial metrics.
+The app includes basic crud operations and other functionalities like login/signup and post/save posts.

 Here are initial metrics -